transcelerate/ddf-home/code-of-conduct.md

 # Enforcement

-Report instances of abuse, harassment, or other unacceptable behaviors to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Report instances of abuse, harassment, or other unacceptable behaviors to the community leaders responsible for enforcement at [DDF@transcelerate.com](mailto:DDF@transcelerate.com?subject=Code%20of%20Conduct%20Issues).

-Community leaders responsible for enforcement
+Community leaders responsible for enforcement:
 - will review and investigate all complaints promptly and fairly, and
 - must respect the privacy and security of those who report an incident.